This cover is so beautiful, first of all. Let’s get that out of the way.

 There wasn’t much tension in really anything.
 Even in the most dramatic moments, nothing felt real or tense.
 It all had a ring of predictability, even when I didn’t see it coming.
 There was one pairing that happened somewhat later in the novel that I didn’t expect.
 Maybe you can argue it was too fast and out of nowhere, but I don’t think so.
 It still lacked some kind of impact.
 Even though I didn’t expect it, I still didn’t care all that much.
 It was more of a “Oh, cool.” reaction instead of a “WHAT?” kind of reaction.

-The characters all seemed to flirt the line of being deep.
+The characters flirted the line of being deep.
 At times, they stuck their toes into the deep end before retreating to somewhere safe.
 A couple more scenes, a little bit more development, and I would have loved these characters.
 They were almost really good.

 Also, there were a few characters that felt a little strange, almost like they didn’t need to be there.
 One of our main protagonists has a friend who lives on a boat that he drinks beers with sometimes and I still don’t know the point of that character.
 Maybe Lewis could have done something cool with him, but he didn’t.